zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Your business goals are still the same as in the manufacturing.
 It cares about delivering quality innovative solutions to the customer.
 This is typically measured in Lead Time and Cycle Time.
 Speed is everything, so how strange is it that some businesses do not actually measure these two variables.
 Also, I am not talking about speed of a single department getting from point A to B either, I am talking about getting from point A (customer commitment) to Z (customer receive their functionality) i.e. work traveling through the **entire** business.
 In this section we will these two variables and how they can help your business.

 ### Cycle Time
-Let's go back to the car manufacturing where I have introduced Takt time.
+Let's go back to the car manufacturing where I have mentioned Takt time.
 Cycle time is different to Takt time.
 Takt time tells you how much time you have to complete a discrete unit of work given amount of demand.
-Cycle Time tells you how much you have used to perform a unit of work.
+Cycle Time tells you how much time you have used to perform a unit of work.
 Cycle time can be measured at every level, but what does that mean?

 Let's say you have entered a coffee shop, and you have finally reached the till to make that drink request.
 Cycle time starts from the moment barista smiles (hopefully) and asks you for your coffee order and it ends when they shout your order or name.
 That time that was taken to make your drink is cycle time.
 You also measure cycle time at lower levels, for example how long did it take to take your order, how long did it take to make your coffee and then what was the cycle time overall.

 Coming back to the world of software engineering.
 User Story will have an overall cycle time i.e. days or hours to complete and this is measured from story activation to story completion.
 Individual tasks under that story will also have cycle time that are measured from activation to completion.
 Task cycle time is important as their cycle time will ultimately dictate the overall user story cycle time.

 ### Lead Time
-This is the most confusing one when it comes craft production.
+This is the most confusing one when it comes to knowledge work.
 Lead time is how long work has taken from the moment it was committed to the queue.
 So the overall time.
 Let's go back to the coffee shop example again (standard work).
 When you have entered the coffee shop you have committed yourself to the queue, the overall time it takes you from walking in to that door to the moment you walk out with nice flat white is the lead time.

 You might be thinking well there will be a lot of waiting around before I get served and my cycle time starts!
 You are right, the cool thing is that in "standard work" you can predict how long you will wait in the queue.
 This is because there is **average** cycle time.
 Let's say it takes 1 minute give or take to make a cup of joe.
 So if there are 4 people ahead of you, you know that you will get your coffee in about 4+1(+1 is for you) multiplied by 1 minute so 5 minutes.